kiwamizamurai/miso-bandit/README.md

-# Multi-Armed Bandit Simulation Web App

-An interactive web application for exploring Multi-Armed Bandit algorithms, built with Haskell's Miso framework and compilable to WASM.
-Based on concepts from "Probability & Statistics with Applications to Computing" by Alex Tsun.

 ## What is the Multi-Armed Bandit Problem?

 Imagine you're in a casino with K slot machines (one-armed bandits), each with an unknown probability of reward.
 You have T total pulls to maximize your reward.
 The fundamental challenge: **how do you decide which arm to pull at each time step?**